 What is a Jackknife Truck Accident?

-A jackknife truck accident occurs when a tractor trailer’s cab and the trailer it is attached to swings out at a 90-degree angle, making the shape of a “V” across traffic.
+A jackknife truck accident occurs when a tractor-trailer’s cab and the trailer it is attached to swing out at a 90-degree angle, making the shape of a ‘V’ across traffic.
 The driver loses all control of the tractor-trailer as it buckles, making it impossible to steer.
 Jackknife truck accidents usually occur when the driver is forced to brake suddenly or when there is a malfunction of the brakes or axles.

 According to the American Trucking Association, the year 2020 saw 3.97 million Class 8 trucks (a combination of tractor-trailers and straight trucks) on the roads.
-When you toss in inconsiderate drivers, weather conditions, driver fatigue, and all the other hazards drivers face, the odds are high that you will eventually come across one of these scary accidents.
+When you toss in inconsiderate drivers, unsafe speeds on icy roads, driver fatigue, and all the other hazards drivers face, the odds are high that you will eventually come across one of these scary accidents.

 For many reasons, jackknifed trucks are much more dangerous in an accident than regular vehicles.
 This type of truck wreck may involve: